Neural Ordinary Differential Equations for Learning and Extrapolating System Dynamics Across Bifurcations: Neural ODEs with bifurcation parameter

 The network takes the current state $z$ and the bifurcation parameter $\alpha$ as inputs and outputs the state’s time derivative.
 By integrating these derivatives using an ODE solver, Neural ODEs can generate system trajectories from initial conditions, combining the interpretability of traditional ODE modelling with a data-driven approach.

 Representing system dynamics as a vector field allows us to simulate how the system evolves at any point in time, from any initial condition.
-In contrast, commonly used deep learning methods for time series forecasting, such as Recurrent Neural Networks, learn discrete-time mappings from one time point to the next, which limits them to fixed time intervals\cite{Rubanova2019-ev,Li2020-bt,Sherstinsky2020-vw}.
+While any computer implementation must approximate solutions using floating-point arithmetic and discrete solver steps, a Neural ODE defines a numerical approximation to continuous-time vector fields rather than an inherently discrete-time mapping.
+In contrast, commonly used deep learning methods for time series forecasting, such as Recurrent Neural Networks, learn discrete mappings from one time point to the next, which limits them to fixed time intervals\cite{Rubanova2019-ev,Li2020-bt,Sherstinsky2020-vw}.
 A continuous representation of dynamics, as used in Neural ODEs, allows us to analyse qualitative system behaviour, such as bifurcations, using approaches similar to those used in the analysis of classical ODEs.

 Neural ODEs compute trajectories by iteratively integrating the learned dynamics forward in time (Fig.~\ref{fig:NODE}).
-At each forward step, the network receives the current state $z_{t^*}$ and bifurcation parameter $\alpha$ as inputs and outputs the corresponding time derivative of the state $\frac{dz}{dt}$.
+At each forward step, the network receives the current state $z_{t^*}$ and bifurcation parameter $\alpha$ as inputs and outputs the corresponding time derivative of the state $dz/dt$.
 The outputted derivative together with the current state is integrated using an ODE solver, which then produces the state variables at the next time point $z_{t^*+\delta t}$.
 This iterative process allows Neural ODEs to generate trajectories that capture the underlying system dynamics.
 Note that we are not limited to fixed time steps, since the ODE solver can take arbitrarily small or adaptive steps to closely approximate the continuous dynamics of the system.

-During training, we optimize the model parameters $\theta$ based on time series data from our system for different values of $\alpha$.
+During training, we optimize the model parameters $\theta$ based on time series data from our system for different values of the bifurcation parameter $\alpha$.
 During each step in the optimisation process, trajectories are generated from initial conditions, as described above.
 The loss is computed by comparing the predicted and true states at the observed data points.
 The model parameters are then updated using backpropagation, which requires computing the gradient of the loss with respect to each of the model parameters.

+In this study, we examine multiple systems to determine whether a Neural ODE can learn bifurcation structures directly from data.
+We follow the same approach in each case: train a Neural ODE model on time-series data and reconstruct the bifurcation structure from the learned dynamics (Fig.~\ref{fig:flow}).
+More specifically, we train the model on a particular dynamical regime and investigate whether it can extrapolate to different dynamical behaviours across bifurcations.